snap-stanford/snap-python/doc/source/reference/GetLeadSngVec.rst

 .. function:: GetLeadSngVec()

-Computes the leading left and right singular vectors of the adjacency matrix representing a directed Graph.
+A graph method that computes the leading left and right singular vectors of the adjacency matrix representing a directed graph.

 Parameters: